 The question is: How sustainable is the product we’re eyeing?
 Will it be our key to becoming a more earth-friendly and responsible consumer or is it just enveloped in greenwashing?
 Here, we explain.

 What is greenwashing?

 The term was coined by environmentalist Jay Westerveld in the ‘80s to describe the way companies spend more time and effort in marketing their claims of being environmentally friendly without making an actual impact.
 They call for sustainability publicly, but in reality their practices aren’t planet-friendly.
-Simply put, they don’t walk their talk.
+Simply put, they might talk the talk, but they don’t walk the walk.